PA2DK/qmtech-xc7z020-notes/md/adc-board.md

 ![layer sequence](/img/jlcpcb-layer-sequence.png)

-- Click "Yes" in the "Impedance Control" section and specify layer stackup as shown in the following screenshot:
+- Click "Yes" in the "Specify Stackup" section and specify layer stackup as shown in the following screenshot:

 ![layer sequence](/img/jlcpcb-layer-stackup.png)